mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 In addition, RViz works with the diameter for spheres and cylinders scale.
 You can see that our spheres markers are multiplied by 2 because the tracker computes the radius.
 Our .stl file of hemispheres is made to work with radius, so we didn't need to multiply by 2 the scale of our hemispheres.

+:blue:`[TODO: add explanations about the orientation of hemispheres]JV`

 We could create a mesh which display directly a full tube but the benefits would be insignificant and it would be way more difficult to change its size.